New? Start here

-Slides keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a document.
-See Switch to an earlier version of your document.
+Slides keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a file.
+See Switch to an earlier version of your file.

 Yes, as long as this option has been enabled by your G Suite administrator.
-If it is, you can share any of your documents with customers, suppliers, and others outside of your domain.
+If it is, you can share any of your presentations with customers, suppliers, and others outside of your domain.